Skip to main content

 Sarwa at a glance

-Products availableUS stocks & ETFs, crypto, savings account, and auto-invest (robo-advisor)
+Products availableUS stocks & ETFs, US options, crypto, savings account, and auto-invest (robo-advisor)

 RegulatorsDFSA